FAQs about undergraduate courses

 Please note, you may be asked to provide relevant documentation to evidence that you have made a home living in the UK or relevant area e.g. utility bills, bank statements.

 For more advice around your personal circumstances, please visit UKCISA.

 If you have received an offer to study and believe that your fee status is incorrect, please complete our fee assessment form.
 If you have any queries regarding the process, please contact us using our online enquiry form, selecting the fee assessment option.

 You can apply to transfer to NTU by submitting a UCAS application.

 If you would like to join us in the 2nd or 3rd year, you will need to select the ‘point of entry’ option on your UCAS application.

 Once we receive your application, we will ask for a breakdown of the modules you have already studied.
 These will be assessed by an academic for content and compatibility.
 They will then determine if you are suitable for advanced entry or if we can make you an offer to start in year 1.

-You can defer a confirmed place by one academic year.
+You can defer your place at NTU by one academic year.
 If you are requesting to defer for the second time, you should withdraw your existing application and reapply for your chosen year of entry.
 If you would like to defer, please contact us.

 Please note, you'll need to meet the entry requirements for the year you are deferring to - entry requirements may change each year.